How to work with an architect

 Your first meeting with an architect lays the foundation for your project.
 This initial consultation focuses on your needs, the scope of the project, and your vision.
 It's a chance to share your ideas and expectations.
 Discussing the project type, whether it's a renovation or a new build, helps the architect understand the scale and complexity.

-Delve into your lifestyle and how you plan to use the space.
+Go into detail about your lifestyle and how you plan to use the space.
 Your architect will inquire about your preferred styles, materials, and any specific requirements like sustainability or accessibility.
 They'll also brief you on their process, from initial sketches to final plans.

 It's also the time to discuss your budget.
 Be transparent about what you can afford.
 This helps the architect propose solutions that balance cost with your vision.
 They'll explain how different choices affect the overall expenses, helping you make informed decisions.